JayPea21/School2/README.md

  = School database =

  I think the table design is pretty straight-forward except for the address tables.
-In the address table, the field "type" signifies whether it is linked to a person or school serial.
+In the address table, the field "type" signifies whether the "link_serial" field is linked to a person or school serial.
+Without this flag to signify, we could have a situation where a school serial and person serial both matched.